ameseee/kwk-level3-swift/toDoList/i2_core_data.markdown

 ## CoreData

-Our ToDo List app is working great now, except for nothing is being saved.
+Our ToDo List app is working great now, except nothing is being saved.
 When we leave our app and come back, none of our ToDos are there.
-CoreData is going to help of fix that.
+CoreData is going to help us fix that.
 CoreData allows us to save information from each time we use the app moving forward.
 Let's get this little database set up!

 * In the Navigation Pane of our project, select the file that has the extension `.xcdatamodeld` - this was created when you selected `Use Core Data` when you created your project.
 * Click `Add Entity` (an entity is just a special kind of object) at the bottom of the screen - You can either name this Entity within the Document Outline or open the Data Model Inspector and change the name there (I already have a ToDo class and don't want to name my database the same as my class, so I went with `ToDoCD`)
+NOTE: This vocab might be a little confusing because we are using a database, but a database is usually dealt with by the back-end of an application.
+This 'database' is local, on the device.
+If you have used localStorage with JavaScript, you can compare it to this.
+It is stored in the browser/app but not sent anywhere, meaning no one but the one user of this one instance of the app could access the data.

 ![inline](./assets/addEntity.png)